TaranVH/2nd-keyboard/Intercept/README.md

 - Press <kbd>S</kbd> to save the filter, or <kbd>C</kbd> to cancel if you made a mistake.
 - This has the effect of basically "wrapping" the keystroke inside of another keystroke.
 - Now repeat the above steps, but using the keys <kbd>W</kbd>, <kbd>E</kbd>, and <kbd>R</kbd>.
+- If you make a mistake, you can always just open the .ini file in a text editor and delete any bad entries.

 ### CREATING THE AUTOHOTKEY SCRIPT